The Love Punch: Plot

-Richard and Kate Jones are divorcees with two children Sophie and Matt.
-Soon after Richard's company is sold to the corrupt French businessman Vincent, the company's pension plan is lost, including all of Richard and Kate's investments for the whole family.
-They go to Paris and confront Vincent, where Vincent does not deny all the things he did legally, if not morally.
+Richard and Kate Jones are divorcees with two children, Sophie and Matt.
+Soon after Richard's company is sold to the corrupt French businessman Vincent and a week before he is meant to retire, the company's pension plan is lost, including all of Richard and Kate's investments for the whole family.

+Pushing aside their differences to band together, the Joneses go to Paris and confront Vincent.
+He makes no apologies, insisting everything was done legally.
+After being thrown out of the building, they regroup.

 Richard and Kate plot to get their money back.
-They find out that Vincent is marrying his beautiful girlfriend Manon.
-They plan to steal the diamond Vincent gave to Manon, which is worth over $10 million, intending for this to replace the pension money Vincent took from the company.
+When they find out that Vincent is marrying his beautiful girlfriend Manon, they plan to steal the $10 million diamond he gave to her.
+Its value would broadly cover the pension funds Vincent drained from the company.

-Learning of Vincent's upcoming wedding, Richard and Kate follow Vincent and Manon to the south of France.
-After Kate makes contact with Manon at a beach party, Richard and Kate enlist their friends Jerry and Penelope to help them.
-They impersonate two pairs of Texans attending the wedding, with the intention of infiltrating the reception and switching the diamond for a fake, passing on the diamond to Jerry and Penelope so that they will not be suspected.
+Richard and Kate follow Vincent and Manon to the south of France, where the wedding will take place.
+Kate first makes contact with Manon at her bachelorette beach party by pretending to be a distant British relative.
+Their son Matt helps them find invited guests they could impersonate.

+Richard and Kate enlist their friends Jerry and Penelope to help them, as Matt found two pairs of Texans attending the wedding.
+Once they incapacitate the Americans, their intention is to infiltrate the reception, switch the diamond for a fake and pass it to Jerry and Penelope so that they will not be suspected.

+An added complication is that, in addition to having invitations to the remote location of the reception, guests will be fingerprinted.
+To bypass the checkpoint, the four use wet suits, snorkels and goggles to swim there, then climbing gear to scale the cliffs.
+Doning their Texan disguises, they head in.

 Having infiltrated the wedding, the Joneses attempt to take the diamond, but are interrupted by a tearful Manon, who confesses her doubts about the wedding to Kate.
 After Kate offers her advice on marriage, Manon learns about their motives for being there and decides to give them the diamond of her own free will.

 Vincent realizes the switch after Manon officially calls the wedding off, but Jerry and Penelope are able to get out with the diamond after Jerry swallows it.
 Richard and Kate are nearly sent over a cliff in a van, but Manon is able to intercept it and save them, allowing Kate to call a contact with a boat to pick them up.

-Selling the diamond to a contact of Jerry's for $15 million, Richard and Kate decide to spend some time traveling while Jerry and Penelope take the money back to England and give it to Richard's former employees.
+Having sold the diamond to a contact of Jerry's for $15 million, Richard and Kate decide to spend some time traveling.
+They have grown closer during the heist and want to spend some time together.
+Meanwhile, Jerry and Penelope take the money back to England to disperse it to Richard's former employees.